Coefficient of Conservatism:

 The F1 hybrid, however, which bears the name Drosera ×woodii R. Gauthier & Gervais, also occurs in Michigan, and may be expected in fens and Interdunal calcareous flats, wherever the parents grow near each other.
 Both the F1 hybrid and the tetraploid species derived from it are pooled on the distribution map.
 Drosera linearis, however, ranges farther south in Michigan than D. anglica and, so far as known, all "anglica" plants mapped from the Lower Peninsula are the primary hybrid, as is at least one collection from Luce Co.

 These hybrids are sterile, the pollen malformed and ovules and seeds aborting with no ripe fruit developing.
 Like the parents (and D. intermedia) they are diploid (2n = 20).
 Otherwise, they may be morphologically very similar to the fertile tetraploid.
-There is a general tendency for D. anglica to have proportionatly more narrowly spathulate leaves, though this is a subtle difference.
+There is a general tendency for D. anglica to have proportionately more narrowly spathulate leaves than the F1 hybrid, though this is a subtle difference.
 Naturally, the sterile hybrid can be strongly suspected when solitary or few scattered plants are seen intermingled with D. linearis and D. rotundifolia, rather than forming substantial populations.